 336 South Asians in the United States

-This course focuses on the political, economic, ideological, social, and cultural dimensions of migration from South Asia to the United States, to be understood within the larger context of South Asian diaspora (hi)stories.
+This course focuses on the political, economic, ideological, social, and cultural dimensions of migration from South Asia to the United States, to be understood within the larger context of South Asian diaspora histories.
 Our approach will be interdisciplinary, working with social theory and history as well as literature, film, and music.
-We will identify different notions of diaspora and migration and how they give meaning to "home," and displacement.
-The semester begins with Indian labor migration with the system of British colonial indenture, proceeds through the "free" labor migration of workers in the colonial and post-colonial period, and concludes with our contemporary moment.
+We will identify different notions of diaspora and migration and how these notions give meaning to "home" and displacement.
+The semester begins with Indian labor migration under the system of British colonial indenture, proceeds through the "free" labor migration of workers in the colonial and post-colonial period, and concludes with our contemporary moment.

 Not open to first-year students.
 Limited to 15 students.
 Preference given to American Studies majors.
-Omitted 2013-14.
-Five College Professor Reddy.2013-14: Not offered
+Spring semester.
+Five College Professor Reddy.2014-15: Offered in Spring 2015

 358 Indigenous American Epics

 (Offered as ENGL 458 and AMST 358.) [before 1800] This course will delve deeply into the literature and history of “Turtle Island,” or North America.
 The Quiché Maya Popol Vuh (Council Book), the Iroquois Great Law, and the Wabanaki creation cycle are rooted in longstanding, complex oral narratives of emergence and transformation, which were recorded by Native authors and scribes.
 We will close read these epics (in English) as works of “ancient American” literature, as narratives of tribal history, and as living constitutions of tribal governance.
 We will study the tribally and regionally-specific contexts of these epic narratives as well as the “intellectual trade routes” that link them together.
 The course will conclude with an epic narrative of more recent colonial history, composed by the nineteenth-century Pequot author William Apess, born in the Connecticut River valley.
 Following an interdisciplinary American studies approach, our reading will be enriched by guest speakers and artistic media.